ppernot/ErrView/docs/04-histdist.md

 # __HistDist__ module

-Tis moduleenables to plot the distribution of errors (as histogram) and to explore the trends of error sets.
+This module enables to plot the distribution of errors (as histogram) and to explore the trends of error sets.

 ## Controls